beyondsimulations/Applied-Optimization/_repo-md/tutorials/tutorial-02-05-dicts.md

 ## Exercise 1.1 - Create and Modify a Dictionary

-Add a new book called "Harry Potter and the Philosopher's Stone" with the author "J.K.
+Add a new book called "Harry Potter and the Philosophers Stone" with the author "J.K.
 Rowling" to the created dictionary.

 ``` julia
 # Creates a dictionary of books and authors